lionee/coinmarketcap_ticker/README.md

 # coinmarketcap_ticker
 Coinmarketcap ticker
 is app to gather data from coinmarketcap for selected cryptocurrency and presenting it as small neat bar, which can be placed anywhere on screen (left mouse drag) and stopped by right click.
+It support colors.

 You need to generate API key on coinmarketcap and put it in config.cfg